vulppi-dev/IntREST/README.md

-# Vulppi - IntREST
+# Vulppi - IntREST - BETA

 [![npm version](https://badge.fury.io/js/%40vulppi%2Fintrest.svg)](https://www.npmjs.com/package/@vulppi/intrest)
 [![npm downloads](https://img.shields.io/npm/dm/%40vulppi%2Fintrest.svg)](https://www.npmjs.com/package/@vulppi/intrest)
 [![GitHub issues](https://img.shields.io/github/issues/vulppi-dev/intrest.svg)](https://github.com/vulppi-dev/intrest/issues)
 [![GitHub license](https://img.shields.io/github/license/vulppi-dev/intrest.svg)](https://github.com/vulppi-dev/intrest/blob/main/LICENSE)

-**Attention:** Please note that the current version of this framework is in the _alpha stage_ and is **not recommended** for production use.
-We strongly advise against using this version in live environments or critical systems.
+**Attention:** Please note that the current version of this framework is in the **_beta stage_** and is **not recommended** for production use.
+We advise you to wait for the stable release before using it in a production environment.

-A more stable and feature-complete beta version of the framework will be released shortly, which will be better suited for production scenarios.
-We encourage you to wait for the beta release to ensure a more reliable and robust experience.
+We are working hard to deliver a stable and reliable framework for your backend development needs.

-In the meantime, you are welcome to explore and experiment with the alpha version for testing and evaluation purposes.
+In the meantime, you are welcome to explore and experiment with the **_beta_** version for testing and evaluation purposes.
 Your feedback and suggestions during this phase will be greatly appreciated as they can help us enhance and improve the framework before the final release.

 Thank you for your understanding and support as we work towards delivering a high-quality framework for your programming needs.